 The Virgil C. Lott Medal

 In 2011, the University of Texas School of Law established the Virgil C. Lott Medal to honor our first African American graduate.
-The medal is presented every other year at a gala dinner, and recipients are chosen by a distinguished committee headed by Dean Ward Farnsworth, former Dean Larry Sager, and previous winners.
-Dean Farnsworth describes the mission of the award and ceremony thusly: “Virgil C. Lott, ’53 was the first African American graduate of The University of Texas School of Law.
+The medal is presented at a gala dinner, and recipients are chosen by a distinguished committee headed by Dean Bobby Chesney, former Dean Larry Sager, and previous winners.
+Dean Chesney describes the mission of the award and ceremony thusly: “Virgil C. Lott ’53 was the first African American graduate of The University of Texas School of Law.
 The Law School commissioned the Virgil C. Lott Medal to honor the memory of this pioneer and distinguished alumnus.
 This award honors men and women who, like Mr. Lott, have made significant contributions to the legal profession and to the improvement of understanding among all peoples.”